guatedude2/node-readfiles/README.md

 * **reverse**: a bollean value that reverses the order of the list of files before traversing them (defaults to false)
 * **filenameFormat**: one of `readfiles.FULL_PATH`, `readfiles.RELATIVE`, or `readfiles.FILENAME`, wether the callback's returns the full-path, relative-path or only the filenames of the traversed files. (default is `readfiles.RELATIVE`)
-* **doneOnError**: a bollean value wether to stop and trigger the "doneCallback" when an error occurs (defaults to true)
+* **rejectOnError**: a bollean value wether to stop and trigger the "doneCallback" when an error occurs (defaults to true)
 * **filter**: a string, or an array of strings of path expression that match the files being read (defaults to '**')
   * `?` matches one character
   * `*` matches zero or more characters